What is automated machine learning (AutoML)?

 AutoML & ONNX

 With Azure Machine Learning, you can use automated ML to build a Python model and have it converted to the ONNX format.
 Once the models are in the ONNX format, they can be run on a variety of platforms and devices.
 Learn more about accelerating ML models with ONNX.

 The ONNX runtime also supports C#, so you can use the model built automatically in your C# apps without any need for recoding or any of the network latencies that REST endpoints introduce.
-Learn more about inferencing ONNX models with the ONNX runtime C# API.
+Learn more about using an AutoML ONNX model in a .NET application with ML.NET and inferencing ONNX models with the ONNX runtime C# API.

 There are multiple resources to get you up and running with AutoML.

 Tutorials are end-to-end introductory examples of AutoML scenarios.